Life Insurance 101

 Choosing Length Of Coverage

-If you only want it during a certain time period — for instance, in the event of financial hardship — term life insurance may be your best choice.
+• If you only need coverage for a specific period of time — for example, during your working years — term life insurance may be the better choice.

-• The date your mortgage is paid in full
+• The date your mortgage will be paid in full

-• The year your children will have graduated college
+• The year your children are expected to graduate college

 Contact Us & Learn More